MorrisMA/M16C5x/README.md

 receive FIFO can be reduced to accomodate some additional functions.
 Synthesis and MAP/PAR able to implement the design.
 There is also some place holder logic that can be used for other purposes.

+###Release 2.2

+Updated the soft-core so as to be able to parameterize the microcontroller from the top module.
+Changed the frequency multiplication from 4 to 5 in order to test operation at the frequency which the UCF constrains Map/PAR tools.
+The input clock is driven by a 14.7456 MHz oscillator, and the clock multiplier (DCM) generates **73.7280 MHz**.
+The default baud rate, 9600, required that the default settings be adjusted.
+All other parameters remain the same.

+Also added a Block RAM Memory Map file to the project.
+Utilized Xilinx's Data2MEM tool to insert modified program contents into the affected Block RAMs using MEM files dereived from standard MPLAB outputs.
+Tutorial on this subject is being prepared and will be released on an associated Wiki soon.